12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 Your body will also show signs that unhealthy eating habits are affecting your health.
 Fine hair known as lanugo is a sign of nutritional deficiencies that are caused by eating disorders, for example, anorexia and bulimia.

 Because these disorders involve restrictive calorie intake, a person will have insufficient body fat.
-Lanugo in adults is an attempt of the body to keep itself warm.
+Lanugo on arms and other body parts in adults is an attempt of the body to keep itself warm.
 It’s a symptom of starvation and shouldn’t be ignored.

 It’s also not uncommon to find people who adopt an extremely restrictive diet to ensure they don’t gain weight in the process.